Survivor After Show: Survivor After Show (2012–14)

-The show returned in 2012 during the airing of Survivor: Philippines, under the name Survivor After Show, with Survivor: One World participant Bill Posley as host and rotating previous contestants as weekly special guests.
-The show airs every Thursday afternoon and features interviews with booted contestants and analysis from the special guest.
+The show returned in 2012 during the airing of Survivor: Philippines (starting with the fourth episode), under the name Survivor After Show, with Survivor: One World participant Bill Posley as host and rotating previous contestants as weekly special guests.
+The show aired every Thursday afternoon and features interviews with booted contestants and analysis from the special guest.
 In 2013, Parvati Shallow became the host of the Survivor Live After Show during the airing of Survivor: Caramoan, her premiere episode being a Valentine's Day special with fellow Survivor: Cook Islands and Survivor: Micronesia contestant Ozzy Lusth.

 Shallow returned as host again for Survivor: Blood vs. Water and Survivor: Cagayan.
 In 2014, for Cagayan, the program changed its name back to Survivor Live.

 As a result of Shallow moving to New York in 2014, former Big Brother contestant Jeff Schroeder took over as host for the show's coverage of Survivor: San Juan del Sur.
 During San Juan del Sur, Schroeder took a two-week leave of absence to film the fifth season of Marriage Boot Camp, and was replaced by Malcolm Freberg of Survivor: Philippines and Survivor: Caramoan.
 Survivor Live was not continued for Survivor: Worlds Apart in 2015.